Varosha, Famagusta: Features

-The main features of Varosha included John F. Kennedy Avenue, a street which ran from close to the port of Famagusta, through Varosha and parallel to Glossa beach.
-Along JFK Avenue, there were many well known high rise hotels including the King George Hotel, The Asterias Hotel, The Grecian Hotel, The Florida Hotel, and The Argo Hotel which was the favourite hotel of Elizabeth Taylor.
-The Argo Hotel is located near the end of JFK Avenue, looking towards Protaras and Fig Tree Bay.
-Another major street in Varosha was Leonidas (Λεωνίδας), a major street that came off JFK Avenue and headed west towards Vienna Corner.
+The main features of Varosha included John F. Kennedy Avenue, a street that ran from close to the port of Famagusta, through Varosha and parallel to Glossa beach.
+Along JFK Avenue, there were many well known high-rise hotels including the King George Hotel, The Asterias Hotel, The Grecian Hotel, The Florida Hotel, and The Argo Hotel which was the favourite hotel of Elizabeth Taylor.
+The Argo Hotel is located near the end of John F. Kennedy Avenue, looking towards Protaras and Fig Tree Bay.
+Another major street in Varosha was Leonidas (Λεωνίδας), a major street that came off John F. Kennedy Avenue and headed west towards Vienna Corner.
 Leonidas was a major shopping and leisure street in Varosha, consisting of bars, restaurants, nightclubs, and a Toyota car dealership.

 Court cases

 According to Greek Cypriots, 425 plots exist on the Varosha beach front, which extends from the Contandia hotel to the Golden Sands hotel.
-The complete number of plots in Varosha are 6082.
+The total number of plots in Varosha is 6082.

 There are 281 cases of Greek Cypriots who filed to the Immovable Property Commission (IPC) of Northern Cyprus for compensation.

-In 2020, Greek Cypriot Demetrios Hadjihambis filed a lawsuit seeking state compensation for financial losses.
+In 2020, a Greek Cypriot, Demetrios Hadjihambis, filed a lawsuit seeking state compensation for financial losses.